OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_connectortutorial.md

 11. Go to the Application area.

-12. Create a new instance of the CSVSource data source, with code *"LOCAL"* and with the Code of the Connector that you have created.
+12. Create a new instance of the CSVSource data source, with code *"LOCAL"* and with the Code of the Connector (CSVConnector) that you have created.

 13. On left side menu, navigate to *Configurations / Contact*, identify the CSVSource data source instance (LOCAL) and check that the list is filled with data retrieved from CSVSource.